Genius/rack/README.md

 Set to 0 for no limit.

+Can also be set via the `RACK_MULTIPART_PART_LIMIT` environment variable.

+(This is also aliased as `multipart_part_limit` and `RACK_MULTIPART_PART_LIMIT` for compatibility)

+### multipart_total_part_limit

+The maximum total number of parts a request can contain of any type, including both file and non-file form fields.

+The default is 4096, which means that a single request can't contain more than 4096 parts.

+Set to 0 for no limit.

-Can also be set via the RACK_MULTIPART_PART_LIMIT environment variable.
+Can also be set via the `RACK_MULTIPART_TOTAL_PART_LIMIT` environment variable.

 ## History